alanconway/envoy-amqp/README.md

 section.
 The HTTP Content-Type and Content-Encoding headers corresponds to equivalent AMQP message properties.

 If an AMQP message has multiple data sections, only the first is used, the rest are ignored.

 An AMQP messsage with a `value` section is allowed if the value has one of the following types:
-- string: default to `Content-Type: text/plain; charset=utf-8`
+- string: HTTP Content-Type defaults to `text/plain; charset=utf-8`
-- binary: default to `Content-Type: application/octet-stream`
+- binary: HTTP Content-Type defaults to `application/octet-stream`

-Although the AMQP spec states ["When using an application-data section with a section code other than data, content-type SHOULD NOT be set"][message-props], the AMQP `content-type` will be respected if it is set.
+If the AMQP content-type is set it will be used in favour of the defaults above.

-Requests with other AMQP bodies (sequence sections, or value sections other than the types above) will receive get a "400 Bad Request" response.
+Requests with other AMQP body types (sequence sections or value sections other than the types above) will rejected via the AMQP message disposition.

 [message-props]: http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#type-properties
 [message-format]: http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-messaging-v1.0-os.html#section-message-format

 ### Headers and Application-Properties

 HTTP headers correspond to AMQP application-properties with string values, AMQP application-properties with non-string values are ignored.

-HTTP header names are case-insensitive, an AMQP request must not have properties with names that differ only in case.
+HTTP header names are case-insensitive, AMQP application-property keys taken from HTTP headers are always lower-case.

-The following case-insensitive names are set automatically as headers by the bridge.
-They will be ignored if they occur as keys in the AMQP application-properties map:

-- "Content-Type"
-- "Content-Encoding"
-- "Content-Length"
-- "Host"
-- "Status"

 ### AMQP Request to HTTP